Sean Healey

-Sean Michael Healey (1961-2020) was the chairman and chief executive officer of Affiliated Managers Group, Inc. (NYSE: AMG), a global asset management firm whose affiliates in aggregate managed approximately $736 billion as of December 31, 2018.
+Sean Michael Healey (May 9, 1961 – May 26, 2020) was an American businessman who was chairman and chief executive officer of Affiliated Managers Group, Inc. (NYSE: AMG), a global asset management firm whose affiliates in aggregate managed approximately $736 billion as of December 31, 2018.

 Early life and education

 Healey was born in San Rafael, California.
 Healey attended high school in Oceanside, California, followed by Harvard College, where he was a member of the varsity wrestling squad.
 In 1983, he received an A.B. in history and literature, magna cum laude, and was elected to Phi Beta Kappa.

 After graduating from Harvard, Healey was awarded a Rotary Scholarship to study philosophy at University College in Dublin, Ireland, and was awarded a master's degree in philosophy with first-class honors in 1984.
 In 1987, he earned a J.D. from Harvard Law School, and he was an editor of the Harvard Law Review.

 Early career

 Upon graduation from law school, Healey joined Goldman Sachs as an associate in the Mergers and Acquisitions Department, then transferred to a group that provided investment-banking services to financial institutions, where he worked under J. Christopher Flowers.